Realtime API

 **Parameters:**

-* `prompt: str` (required) - Text description of desired style
+* `prompt: str` — style description

-* `enhance: bool` (optional) - Whether to enhance the prompt (default: True)
+* `enhance: bool` — auto-enhance the prompt (default: `True`)

 <Note>Prompt enhancement uses Decart's AI to expand simple prompts for better results.
-Disable it if you want full control over the exact prompt.</Note>
+Disable it when you need exact prompt control.</Note>

 ## Unified State Update